 In Proverbs, gracious words are compared to a honeycomb.
 But what makes honey so sweet?
-It turns out, we actually have a couple lessons that we can learn from the bees and how they make a sweet, delicious honey as Karen Ehman talks about in this video.
+It turns out, we actually have a couple lessons that we can learn from the bees and how they make a sweet, delicious honey as author and speaker, Karen Ehman, talks about in this video.

 The entire video is above, and the complete transcript is below.

 Have your words ever gotten you in a tangled up mess?
 I know mine have more times than I care to admit.

 Well, thankfully God’s Word has so much to say about how we use our words both for good and for evil.
 And it can really help us to learn what to say, how best to say it, and when we should just say nothing at all.

 And one of my favorite verses that talks about our words is in Proverbs 16:24.
 It says, “Gracious words are a honeycomb, sweet to the soul and healing to the bones.”
 And I’m such a Bible nerd.
 I love to drill down deep and learn the original Hebrew or Greek meaning of the words that are in the verses.
 But I also sometimes like to just step back and go, “Hmm, why did God use honey to talk about our words being sweet?
 I wonder what makes honey sweet.”

 Well, I didn’t have to look far for my answer.
 Down the street from me lived a sixteen year-old, novice bee keeper named Jake.
 And so one day I interviewed him all about the honey-making business and he told me that there are two things that are so crucial that will make honey sweet and light with a delicate and delicious taste rather than dark and bitter with a lingering aftertaste that’s quite unpleasant.

 The first thing is, he said, that you need to be careful what the bees drink in.
 You want them to drink in the nectar from clover rather than other flowers because clover makes the sweetest and lightest honey.
 So you need make sure you put that beehive near a patch of clover.